 Welcome to The Not-So Desperate Housewives community, dear Cynthia!
-We are so glad you could join us!
+So glad you could join us!

 Thank you so much for interviewing me today!